-As of 2020, 7.5 percent of all RWHAP clients were dually eligible for Medicare and Medicaid.
-Within this population, about three-quarters are over age 50, and almost one-quarter are over age 65.
+As of 2021, 7.5 percent of all RWHAP clients were dually eligible for Medicare and Medicaid.
+Within this population, over three-quarters are over age 50, and over one-quarter are over age 65.
 The majority of dually eligible RWHAP clients are African American or Hispanic/Latino.